FAQs

 My timber is leaching colour.
 Why?

 Some timber is rich in tannin (eg. Garrapa, Australian hardwoods, Merbau).
-This is a naturally occurring water soluble polyphenol which can wash out of the timber.
+This is a naturally occurring water soluble polyphenol which is present inside the timber and can wash out with water and rain.
 It generally occurs when the cut ends of timber get wet.
 The water mobilises the tannins and they flow out of the ends of the timber.
-The colour you see is NOT the Equisol oil sliding out of the timber.
-Some products are available to remove tannins but they only can remove what they can reach.
-In other words, tannins situated in the mid-section of your timber will still be present and eventually leach out.
-A penetrating oil will help seal the timber, but if you are using a timber highly saturated with tannin which is then exposed to water, it’s expected the tannins will leach.
+The colour you see is NOT the Equisol oil washing out of the timber.
+Cleaning your timber throughly with Equisol Prime prior to oiling will remove much of the tannins, but tannins situated deep in the mid-section of your timber will still be present and eventually leach out.
+Equisol Pro E365 penetrating oil will help seal the timber, but if you are using a timber highly saturated with tannin which is then exposed to water, it’s expected the tannins will leach.

 My deck has gone grey.
 Is it still protected?